lizzeii/mcb185_homework/participation.md

 	+ Attended a Coderie
 	+ Attended class on Thursday
 - Week 6
+	+ Attended class on Tuesday
+	+ Attended class on Thursday
 - Week 7
 - Week 8
 - Week 9